sylveon/SearchWithMyBrowser/README.md

 [This program is licensed under the WTFPL.](https://raw.githubusercontent.com/charlesmilette/SearchWithMyBrowser/master/LICENSE)

+## Do you like my work?

+If you like this program or what I am doing, you are more than welcome to [donate to me via PayPal](https://paypal.me/CharlesMilette).
+I will add more features to the program once I reach different milestones:

+- 10$: I will rebuild the install script from the ground up so it's easier to use and more reliable
+- 20$: I will make a real installer, that you will just have to download and run.
+- 30$: I will use Project Centennial to submit the program on the Windows Store.
+(Note: Microsoft may refuse it because it allows you to circumvent their limitations)
+- 40$: I'm out of ideas.
+Suggest me something!

 ## Building the program

 A little batch file, `make.cmd`, contains everything you need.
 Simply run it.
-If you want compile it manually, simply call `csc.exe`, from [Roslyn](https://github.com/dotnet/roslyn) version 1.2.1 on the file `SesrchWithMyBrowser.cs` with the target `winexe`.
+If you want compile it manually, simply call `csc.exe` from the built-in .NET Framework (in the folder `%windir%\Microsoft.NET\Framework\v4.0.30319`) on the `SearchWithMyBrowser.cs` file with `winexe` as target. (additionnal command line switches are at your discretion)

 ## Installing the program